Thinkful-Ed/invoicing/README.md

 To be clear, we do reserve the right to dispute and not compensate for hours beyond the expectation set by the program if these hours were not approved and documented by a Program Manager, Format Lead, or the Ed Ops team in documented manner.
 If you're unsure about what activities or time are billable, please reach out in the #mentors channel in Thinkful Slack, and we'll get back to you ASAP!

 ***What if I make a mistake on an invoice I already submitted?***
-Please do not send an updated invoice to Bill.com.
-If your invoice has an error on it, reach out to operations@thinkful.com to resolve the issue.
+Correct your invoice and make sure it has the SAME invoice number, and resend, making sure the subject line says "Update to Invoice #xx".

 ***What is the best way to get support for a billing related question?***
 Send your question to operations@thinkful.com.
 If you're question is regarding a specific invoice, please list the invoice number, date range, and amount.